saucecontrol/PhotoSauce/readme.md

 Contributing
 ------------

-Contributions are welcome, but please open a new issue for discussion before submitting any pull requests.
+Contributions are welcome, but please open a new issue for discussion before submitting any significant pull requests.
 This will hopefully save any wasted or duplicate efforts.

 License
 -------

-Apache 2.0, mostly.
-See the [license](license) file for details.
+PhotoSauce is licensed under the [MIT](license) license.